A GUIDE TO FOUNDATION: LIQUID, POWDER, AND CREAM

-One of the most common forms of foundation is liquid.
+One of the most common forms of foundation is liquid foundation.
 They can be water-based or oil- based and can range from sheer to full coverage.
-One of the things we love about liquid foundation is that they are usually buildable.
+One of the things we love about liquid foundation is that they are buildable.
 This means that we can apply liquid foundation in thin layer, let it set a minute, and then apply another light layer anywhere else that we need a little extra coverage- such as around the nose, tip of the chin, etc. It is also one of the easiest foundation formulas to work with as you can use your fingers, a foundation brush, or a blending sponge to apply.
-Some liquid foundations can sometimes streak, so take time when applying and blending.

 There are two types of powder foundations - loose and pressed.
 You can use them by themselves, or you can use them on top of other foundations to help set your base as well as add more coverage.